Angold-4/DNP/README.md

 # Delta Neutral Portfolio

-**DNP - Delta Neutral Portfolio**: A smart contract-based hedge fund that dynamically rebalances positions to maintain delta neutrality.
+This repository demonstrates a straightforward **delta neutral portfolio** on Ethereum, the project deploys a smart contract on a Hardhat in-memory network (`npx hardhat node`) that automatically rebalances ETH positions to maintain a delta-neutral state for a short option position.

 ## Quick Start